Skip to main content

 There’s currently no evidence to show that intrauterine culture is effective at improving your chances of having a baby.
 This is something you may wish to consider if you are offered intrauterine culture.

-At the October 2018 and June 2020 Scientific and Clinical Advances Advisory Committee (SCAAC) meetings the Committee evaluated the evidence base for intrauterine culture.
+At the July 2023 Scientific and Clinical Advances Advisory Committee (SCAAC) meeting the Committee evaluated the evidence base for intrauterine culture.
 Minutes of this discussion and the evidence used to inform this discussion are available on the SCAAC webpage.

 Is this treatment add-on safe?